-Once you have recovered, you should contact a Maryland, Virginia or Washington, D.C. product liability attorney.
+Once you have recovered, you should contact an attorney.
 The last thing defective product victims and their families should do is attempt to take on the negligent corporation on their own.
 If a company is forced to admit that its products are defective, it could suffer devastating financial damages due to recalls and additional lawsuits.
 In some cases, the damage to a company could be severe enough that the company might even be forced to go out of business.
 Therefore, most companies will do whatever it takes to discredit product defect injury victims and avoid taking responsibility for the pain and suffering their negligence has caused.
-A product liability attorney can help protect you from these tactics and hold negligent companies accountable for their products.
+We can help protect you from these tactics and hold negligent companies accountable for their products.

 Injury victims and their families need legal representatives with a history of securing successful verdicts and settlements for their clients on their side.
-Since 1979, the Maryland personal injury lawyers at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. have been helping injury survivors and the families of fatal injury victims bring negligent companies to justice through product liability lawsuits.
+Since 1979, the injury lawyers at Koonz, McKenney, Johnson & DePaolis L.L.P. have been helping injury survivors and the families of fatal injury victims bring negligent companies to justice through product liability lawsuits.